Skip to content

 The bridge was built using straight wooden beams that form an arc, with other pieces connecting them to make the structure strong and stable.
 This construction, called 'tangent and radial trussing,' is both an efficient structural use of timber and a precise and elegant geometric design – hence the given name of ‘Mathematical Bridge’.

-This conservation work has been supported by a generous legacy given by one of Wightwick's volunteers.
-The National Trust extends its gratitude to all members, donors, and supporters whose contributions have made this essential work possible.
-Their generosity ensures that Wightwick Manor & Gardens continues to serve as a place of inspiration, history, and beauty for everyone to enjoy.
+This vital conservation work was made possible through a generous legacy left by one of Wightwick’s dedicated volunteers.
+The National Trust extends its heartfelt gratitude to all members, donors, and supporters whose contributions have ensured the preservation of this historic feature.
+Thanks to their generosity, Wightwick Manor & Gardens continues to inspire and delight visitors, preserving its rich history and beauty for all to enjoy.

 An historic photograph taken around 1900.
 The image looks up a road called Wightwick Bank, next to Wightwick Manor.
 Over the road is a wooden bridge made of straight beams, but forming a curve.
 Either side of the road is foliage and rock walls.
 In the distance on the side of the road, a few figures of people can just be seen.